Programming641/Injuect_into_func/README.md

 python3 inject_func.py (top directory of java project )

-I will look for all java files under the specified top directory
+it will look for all java files under the specified top directory

 # cautions
 some functions that span multiple line are not supported yet